-The clearest demand shift occurred after April 1988, with the abolition of the exemption from income tax of interest income from savings deposits up to a prescribed limit for each individual.
-This exemption (often referred to as the maruyu system) applied to savings accounts at private institutions as well as the post office, but the limits were more effectively monitored at private banks than by the postal savings system.
-As a result, so many savers held multiple tax-exempt accounts in different names that the total number of postal savings accounts exceeded the population of Japan by the mid-1980s.
-The unfairness of the phenomenon was much noted during the long debate about eliminating the maruyu system, but the system's popularity with voters proved a powerful obstacle for many years, until the law eliminating the exemption was finally ended in 1988.
-The change led to a substantial drop in postal savings' share after 1989, mainly in favor of
+The clearest demand shift occurred after April 1988, with the abolition of the exemption from income tax of interest income from savings deposits up to a prescribed limit for each individual (Figure 10).
+This exemption (often referred to as the maruyu system) applied to savings accounts at private institutions as well as the post office, but the limits were more effectively monitored at private banks than by the postal savings system.39 As a result, so many savers held multiple tax-exempt accounts in different names that the total number of postal savings accounts exceeded the population of Japan by the mid-1980s.
+The unfairness of the phenomenon was much noted during the long debate about eliminating the maruyu system, but the system's popularity with voters proved a powerful obstacle for many years, until the exemption was finally abolished in 1988.
+The change led to a substantial drop in postal savings' share after 1989, mainly in favor of commercial banks.
+This episode certainly indicates some sensitivity to aftertax return, at least in the case of a very large and well-publicized change.